franchesoni/jupyter_segmentation/README.md

 If everything goes well, you should be able to `Restart and run all` in the example notebook and start annotating the demo image.

 ## What is currently available?
+For more detail, read the `user_guide.md`
 ### Tools
 - image viewer with zoom and panning
-- lasso
+- Lasso
-- brush
+- Brush
-- eraser
+- Eraser
-- superpixel
+- Superpixels
-- iis = interactive image segmentation
+- IIS = interactive image segmentation
+- Unsupervised segmentation (clustering)
+- Threshold on mean cosine similarity
+- Gaussian fit

 ### Controls
 Everywhere:
 - left click for everything